protocolbuffers/protocolbuffers.github.io/content/docs/reference/protobuf/textformat-spec.md

 linkTitle: "Text Format Language Specification"
 no_list: "true"
 type: docs
+description: "The protocol buffer Text Format Language specifies a syntax for representation of protobuf data in text form, which is often useful for configurations or tests."
 ---

 The protocol buffer Text Format Language specifies a syntax for representation